rawiriblundell/jsonprint/README.md

 otherwise, if `uname -o` doesn't work, then don't do anything here.
 This kind of idiom allows us to script portably, but to also throw in GNU-ish nice-to-haves when and where we decide it's appropriate.

-When all is said and done, we get an output that looks like this (line wrapping mine):

 More advanced examples are available in the `bin/` directory.